Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/best-practices/microsoft-365-change-guide.md

 Figure 8 shows the Message center with the **Major Update** tag.

 *Figure 8*

 :::image type="content" source="./media/microsoft-365-change-guide/message-center-preferences.png" alt-text="A screenshot of Message Center preferences.":::

-Messages are identified in the right-side column above by one of three categories:
+Messages are identified in the right-side column by one of three categories:

 **Prevent or fix issues**: These messages inform you of known issues that are affecting your organization and might require you to take action to avoid disruptions in service. **Prevent or fix issues** are different than Service health messages because they prompt you to be proactive to avoid issues.